hauze-v/web-dev/mdn-html/web-forms/other-form-controls/NOTES.md

   Such a bar is created using the <meter> element.
 This is for implementing any kind of meter, for example a bar showing total space used on a disk, which turns red when it starts to get full.

-  Theh content inside the <meter> element is a fallback for browsers that dont' support the element and for assistive technologies to vocalize it
+  The content inside the <meter> element is a fallback for browsers that dont' support the element and for assistive technologies to vocalize it

-  Support for <progress> and <meter> is fairly good - there is not support for Internet Explorer, but other browsers support it well
+  Support for <progress> and <meter> is fairly good - there is not support for Internet Explorer, but other browsers support it well.